Ahracodes/simple_shell/README.md

-This Project Named 0x16 simple shell was done by Authors:

-FATIMA EZZAHRAE NADIFI:
-FATIMA ZOHRA KJAJA:CONTACT.KJAJA@GMAIL.COM
+This is the simple shell project, under the curriculum of ALX SE course.